Routines & Procedures

 Supervising adults wearing orange vests are present on the playground to help children with any difficulties and maximize playtime.
 Children are asked to use their WITSWalk away; Ignore; Talk about it; Seek help.
 The supervisors use walkie talkies to communicate with each other and the office.
 The primary concern of supervisors is the safety of students.

 The morning recess break is from 10:15-10:30 a.m.
-The the outside recess play time is from 11:50-12:15 p.m and the inside lunch eating time is from 12:15-12:35 p.m., and
+The outside recess play time is from 12:10-12:35 p.m .
+Students may have snacks before or after the morning recess and eat their lunches from 11:50 – 12:10.

 Lost and found

-Please mark your child’s possessions with his or her first and last names so that if anything is misplaced, it can be returned.
+Please mark your child’s possessions with his or her first and last name so that if anything is misplaced, it can be returned.
 Unmarked “finds” are placed in the lost and found box near the office.
 Parents and students are encouraged to check there often.
 Lost and found items will also be displayed each term in the hallway.
 Unclaimed items will be delivered to a local charity at the end of the year.

 Telephones